jweiland-net/maps2/Documentation/AdministratorManual/Update/Index.rst

 If you update EXT:maps2 to a newer version, please read this section carefully!

-Update to Version 9.3.3
+Update to Version 9.3.4
 -----------------------

-We have moved all constructor classes into inject-methods in MapProviderRequestService.
+We have moved all constructor arguments into inject-methods in MapProviderRequestService.
+We have moved all constructor arguments into inject-methods in AjaxController.
 So please clear all cache after update.
 Please use "Flush Cache" in Installtool for TYPO3 10.* to update DI cache.

 Update to Version 9.0.0
 -----------------------